 As you can read here, RRP perform a major makeover on the basic OE forks whose main attribute is that they have a chunky 41-mm diametre.
 The extra height giving 170mm of travel is achieved by fitting a dog-legged (or is it gull-winged?) top triple clamp so the fork top sits a little lower, as well as doing something inside the tubes, all to make room for the larger diametre wheel.
-Inside they fit full length linear springs (in three rates; assume I got the heaviest) plus new damping rods with a shim stack (a form of cartridge emulation?) plus thinner oil.
+Inside they fit full-length linear springs (in three rates; assume I got the heaviest) plus new damping rods with a shim stack (a form of cartridge emulation?) plus thinner oil.

 My contribution to the party: a nice pair of floppy rubber gaiters.
-The forks get preload adjustment as well as bleed valves on the tops, and after T1, I cranked them up a full turn and a bit.
-With the back-end similarly jacked up, that was a great improvement on the piste, but I can’t say the action on small, sharp-edged bumps (stones and rock ledges on the piste; pothole edges on the road) matched that of my old Hyperpro-shod X-Country.
+The forks get preload adjustment as well as bleed valves on the tops, and after Tour 1, I cranked them up a full turn and a bit.
+With the back-end similarly jacked up, that was a great improvement on the piste, but I can’t say the action on small, sharp-edged bumps (stones and rock ledges on the piste; pothole edges on the road) matched that of my old Hyperpro-shod, USD-forked X-Country.
 It’s probable that running the front K60 at no less than 26psi (it being tubeless on a non-tubeless rim) may have contributed to the harsh response to sharp edges.
-Also, the XCo was 30-kg lighter with 220mm of travel up front, but no adjustment and it ran on the same terrain on similar tyres at the same pressures.
-On the road there’s not much in it but when combined with the HP shock, it was probably the best suspension I’ve just off road since my IT250J.
+Also, the XCo was 30-kg lighter with 220mm of travel up front, but with no adjustment, and it ran on the same terrain on similar tyres at the same pressures.
+On the road, there’s not much in it but when combined with the HP shock, it was probably the best suspension I’ve just off road since my IT250J.

 Discounting the fickle eye of the beholder, as of just now I’ve unearthed three-and-a-half actual reasons why USD forks are better than RWU: less deflection (fatter ø tube near the fulcrum); reduced unsprung weight; more travel (hard to work those two out), and it’s said, most USDs are cartridge (long story; look it up).
 The other difference is Hyperpro progressive springs.

 Despite the few similarities on these two bikes and their use, all that adds up to probably too many variables to make a useful comparison other than one felt better than the other.
 State-of-the-art USD may be best, but fitting a set on the budget-oriented CB-X is OTT and the RRP makeover is a huge improvement for the money.
 It’d be interesting to try out progressive fork springs on the CB500X, as – depending on who you ask – the theory is they deal with small and large as well as fast and slow better than linear.
-And while we’re having an argument, Mac is better than PC.
+And while we’re having an argument, Mac is better than PC, hands down!
 Since then I met Jenny and John in the Pyrenees (left) and hear they’ve developed a cartridge fork for the CBX.

 The RRP top clamp raises the OE bars, but not enough to make standing up comfortable for me.
 That could be fixed by pivoting the bars forward, but then the Storms would hit the clocks which they only just clear.
 RRP have just produced some risers for fatbars, (left), but because fatbars are lower than the OE steels (right), I’m not sure it would make a great deal of difference to the overall height – a stronger bar would be the main benefit.
-For more rise you then need to get into longer cables and wiring, because you’re trying to make a trail bike from a road bike.
+For more rise, you then need to get into longer cables and wiring, because you’re trying to make a trail bike from a road bike.